-convention are the unwritten rules of interaction that emerge within a system, shaping how we navigate our environment.
+conventions are the unwritten rules of interaction that emerge within a system, shaping how we navigate our environment.
 By observing the rise of these patterns—like those explored in the minimal, document-centric design of systems such as the Canon Cat—we learn how to foster greater agency and creativity for the user.
-When we intentionally design these shared understandings, we reduce the cognitive load of navigation, allowing our tool to become invisible extensions of our thinking.
+When we intentionally design these shared understandings, we reduce the cognitive load of navigation, allowing our tools to become invisible extensions of our thinking.

 User conventions are the bedrock of intuitive interaction.
 When established effectively, they transform a complex architecture into a familiar, navigable landscape for human thought.